 He excelled at creating direct-mail letters.
 In fact, he told how he made them through his eponymous book, The Robert Collier Letter Book.
 With this book, Collier was named “one of the greatest minds in history.”

 What was behind the success of his sales letters?
 He addressed his readers’ needs through them.
 To explain it, he said, “Before you put pen to paper, before you ring for your stenographer, decide in your own mind what effect you want to produce on your reader — what feeling you must arouse in him.”

 A copywriter who gave importance to titles or headlines, Ogilvy once wrote: “On the average, five times as many people read the headlines as read the body copy.”
 For him, writing a headline that can’t sell is equal to wasting a large sum of marketing budget.

 5. Fairfax M. Cone (1903-1977)

-One of the famous advertisers of the 20th century, Cone had a sterling career, which he gained in a short span of time.
+One of the famous promoters of the 20th century, Cone had a sterling career, which he gained in a short span of time.
 In 1929, he took his first job at Lord & Thomas and became its office manager.
-Soon, after a decade he was already its vice-president.
+After a decade, he was already its vice-president.

 Known for favoring honesty and clarity in copies, Cone made one by offering an answer to the problem “real” people experience.
 With this principle, he once stated: “Good advertising is written from one person to another.
 When it is aimed at millions, it rarely moves anyone.”
 Cone meant marketers shouldn’t write to millions of people, but to one person alone.
 In particular, let that one person share the news unless what you wrote isn’t worth sharing.